greg-raven/Impeachment-Chronicles/_posts/2020-09-24-trump-was-right-explosive-new-fbi-texts-detail-internal-furor-over-handling-of-crossfire-hurricane-investigation.md

 "[C]an I ask who are the most likely litigators?" an agent responded. "[A]s far as potentially suing y'all[?]"

-"[H]aha, who knows … I think [t]he concern when we got it was that there was a big leak at DOJ and the NYT among others was going to do a piece," the first agent said.
+"[H]aha, who knows ...
+I think [t]he concern when we got it was that there was a big leak at DOJ and the NYT among others was going to do a piece," the first agent said.

 While the names of the agents responsible for the texts are redacted, the legal filing from Powell, quoting communications from the Department of Justice (DOJ), states that the latest document production included handwritten notes and texts from Peter Strzok, Andrew McCabe, Lisa Page, and FBI analysts who worked on the FBI's investigation of Flynn.

 Agents also said they were worried about how a new attorney general might view the actions taken against Trump during the investigation.
 Shortly after then-Sen. Jeff Sessions (R-Ala.) was confirmed to be Trump's new attorney general, congressional Democrats, media, and Obama holdovers within DOJ immediately moved to force Sessions to recuse himself from overseeing the department's investigations against Trump.

-"[T]he new AG might have some questions … then yada yada yada … we all get screwed," one agent wrote.
+"[T]he new AG might have some questions ... then yada yada yada ... we all get screwed," one agent wrote.

 The FBI agents also discussed how the investigation's leadership was consumed with conspiracy theories rather than evidence.

 "I'm tellying [sic] man, if this thing ever gets FOIA'd, there are going to be some tough questions asked," one agent wrote. "[A]nd a great deal of those will be related to Brian having a scope way outside the boundaries of logic[.]"

 "[REDACTED] is one of the worst offenders of the rabbit holes and conspiracy theories," an agent texted.
 "This guy traveled with that guy, who put down 3rd guy as his visa sponsor.
-3rd guy lives near a navy base, therefore…[.]"
+3rd guy lives near a navy base, therefore...[.]"

 Several texts show that the order to close the criminal investigation against Flynn came as early as Nov.
 8, 2016, the same day as the 2016 presidential election.
 It was later re-opened in early January of 2017.